aripitek/anaconda-client/README.md

 # Anaconda Client

-This is a command line client that provides an interface to [anaconda.org](https://anaconda.org/).
+This is a command line client that provides an interface to [anaconda.org](https://github.com/aripitek/anaconda.org/).

 ## Quickstart:

-First, create an account on [anaconda.org](https://anaconda.org/), if you may still don't have one.
+First, create an account on [anaconda.org](https://github.com/aripitek/anaconda.org/), if you may still can have one.

 Then, install `anaconda-client` into your conda environment: